A Symposium on Popular Songs: Analysis

 Lehman notes that Disney's newfound ethnic sensitivity, when it came to African American culture, did not extend to the portrayal of Asian Americans.
-The stop-motion scenes of A Symposium included a single Asian character: a crudely constructed puppet with slanty eyes.
+The stop-motion scenes of A Symposium includes two Asian characters as two puppets with stereotypical slanty eyes.

 Home media

-The short was released on December 6, 2005, on Walt Disney Treasures: Disney Rarities - Celebrated Shorts: 1920s–1960s.
+The short was released on DVD on December 6, 2005, on Walt Disney Treasures: Disney Rarities - Celebrated Shorts: 1920s–1960s.